Prashant-b97/Java_-Learn/README.md

 Few notables
 a.
 Enhanced Array
 b.
-Enhanced Loop
+Enhanced for Loop
 c.
 3-D or Jagged Matrix
 d.
-e.
-f.
-g.
-h.
+Mutable (liable to change) and Immutable (not liable to change) string e.String Buffer(It is thread-safe) and String Builder f. g. h.